exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 Node uses queue based on [the Mio library][mio_lib] for message processing.
 Incoming request and consensus messages are placed in this queue when they are received.
 The same queue is used for timeouts processing.
+Timeouts are implemented as messages to this node itself.

 Messages from the next height (i.e., `current_height` + 1) or future round are
 placed in the separate queue (`queued`).